philnguyen/soft-contract/README.md

   * Next, select `Use an existing virtual drive file`, then point to the downloaded disk image, then press `Create`
   * With the newly created machine selected, press `start`

-2. The image runs Lubuntu 14.10 32 bit.
-When the desktop loads, log in:
+2. The image runs Lubuntu 14.10 32 bit with log in information:

   * Username: `aec`
   * Password: `aec`

-3. There are desktop icons for the terminal and browser.
+3. The desktop loads with a terminal poping up.

-  Directory structure:

-  * `/home/aec/soft-contract`: source code for Soft Contract Verification with counterexamples
-  * `/home/aec/soft-contract/benchmark-verification`: benchmarks categorized into safe and unsafe programs
-  * `/home/aec/try-scv-racket`: the webserver for interactive testing

-4. To run the benchmarks, open the terminal:
+4. To run the benchmarks, type:

-        cd /home/aec/soft-contract/benchmark-verfication
-        raco test main.rkt
+        test

+   This runs the test suite and reports the runtime for each.
+   The longest one runs in about 30 seconds.
+   For bad programs, the tool also prints out counterexamples.
+   At the end, you should see a summary:

+        550 tests passed

+5. The server already runs in the background.
-5. To run the server and try out the web tool at [http://localhost:8080](http://localhost:8080).
+   To try out the web tool, launch the browser from the `Google Chrome` desktop icon.

-        cd /home/aec/try-scv-racket
-        racket main.rkt

-   `Google Chrome`'s homepage is set to [http://localhost:8080](http://localhost:8080).
+   Its homepage is set to `Try SCV`.

+Miscelaneous information:

+  * `/home/aec/soft-contract` contains the source code for the evaluator
+  * `/home/aec/soft-contract/benchmark-verification` contains the benchmarks
+  * `/home/aec/try-scv-racket` contains the source code for the web server
+  * If the server dies, it can be restarted by executing:

+        start-try-scv

 ## Build from source code